dipto8103/NLPToolkitX/README.md

 # NLPToolkitX

 A lightweight yet powerful **Natural Language Processing (NLP) preprocessing toolkit** with configurable options for tokenization, lemmatization, negation scope handling, slang expansion, emoji demojization, and more.
 Designed for quick integration into ML/NLP pipelines.
+Includes optional GPU acceleration with PyTorch for certain operations.

 ---